morskyjezek/digcur/activities/exercise-openrefine.md

 ### Clustering
 *Try on programs column.*

+## Reflection Activities

+1. Practice pulling in data from at least two sources.
+For example, pull in the XML data from data.gov discussed above.
+Also, try pulling JSON information from the loc.gov API, try a search that we haven't done in class.
+1. For the next activities, use the "frog" dataset from the assets folder [here](../assets/FW06166-frogs-track-info-no-location.csv).
+The data is a CSV file.
+  * Practice splits on the species column (some contain multiple values).
+What character is used to separate the data?
+  * Practice a text facet on the collector column.
+What are the names of the collectors?
+  * Practice a join on the dates and times.
+How would you join these columns together into one "date-time" column?
+Provide the GREL expression you develop.

 ## Resources

 * [OpenRefine Tutorial in pdf from UMD CASCI Center](https://casci.umd.edu/wp-content/uploads/2013/12/OpenRefine-tutorial-v1.5.pdf), more videos [here](https://casci.umd.edu/research-resource/data-manipulation-tools/openrefine/)